Kandi Burruss Blasts Porsha Williams As Hypocrite, Doesn’t Think She Loves Self

 From there, Burruss charged Williams with also having had dalliances with women, which included her hitting on her and once offering to have sex with her.

-In one instance, Burruss claimed the two once shared a late-night dance-floor make out session that allegedly ended with Williams rendering her indecent proposal.
+In one instance, Burruss claimed the two once shared a late-night dance-floor makeout session that allegedly ended with Williams rendering her indecent proposal.
 In times past, Burruss has been open about having previously been intimate with a woman, while Williams has taken the stance her sexual past is her “personal business.”

 Since then, Burruss has theorized that only “a person who is not new to being with a woman” would get into as graphic detail as Williams allegedly did with her.
 “A regular person who has just tried it one time wouldn’t say something like that,” she said.